Les Filles de Madeleine Secretariat Inc.

-The goals of Les Filles de Madelaine Secretariat Inc. are to:
+The goals of Les Filles de Madeleine Secretariat Inc. are to:

 - Promote the development of programs and services which seek to address issues and right of Métis women and which improves conditions which are unique to their circumstances; and

-The twelve regions within the Saskatchewan Provincial Métis Council that will complete the Board of Directors of Les Filles de Madelaine Secretariat Inc. are:
+The twelve regions within the Saskatchewan Provincial Métis Council that will complete the Board of Directors of Les Filles de Madeleine Secretariat Inc. are:

 1. Northern Region 1: La Ronge Region;

 3. Northern Region 3: Ile-a-la-Crosse and Pinehouse Lake Region;